hldohaga/upfnabp/final227.md

 population effects.
 Diderichson\'s @diderichsen2019 explanation of the differential expression of effects identifies targets for policy intervention.

-Marmot\'s model @marmot2010a @marmot2022, like Healthy Cities @healthy2017 previously,
-attempts to bring a set of policies to Diderichson\'s policy points to enable improvement at a political and civic level.
+Marmot\'s model @marmot2010a @marmot2022, like Healthy Cities @healthy2017 previously, identifies a set of policies for Diderichson\'s policy points to enable improvement at a political and civic level.
 These are all
-at a high level and remain largely theoretical until given specific examples such as Karikredi showed for Covid @katikireddi2021.
+at a high level and remain largely theoretical until given specific examples such as Katikireddi showed for Covid-19 @katikireddi2021.

 Dimbleby\'s Food system @dimbleby thinking is an example which fits an example within these civic structures.